terilenard/dias-hackathon-testbed1/docs/source/iothub.rst

 1. In the *device* section, select the *POST* - *register a device* option

-2. Click the *Try it out* option to enable it
+2. Click the *Try it out* option to enable it.

-3. Paste your *tenant_id* in the tenant-id text field
+3. Paste your *tenant_id* in the tenant-id text field.

 4. Edit the request body: